WikiLeaks exposing the truth

 A young man (a boy) with a Conscience.

-A statutory declaration prepared by Graham Schorer (COT spokesperson) on 7 July 2011 was provided to the Victorian Attorney-General the Hon Robert Clark.
+A statutory declaration prepared by Graham Schorer (COT spokesperson) on 7 July 2011 was provided to the Victorian Attorney-General, Hon.
+Robert Clark.
 This statutory declaration discusses three young computer hackers who phoned Graham to warn him during the 1994 COT arbitrations.
-The hackers had discovered Telstra and others associated with our arbitrations were acting unlawfully towards the COT group.
+The hackers discovered that Telstra and others associated with our arbitrations acted unlawfully towards the COT group.
 Graham’s statutory declaration includes the following statements:

 “After I signed the arbitration agreement on 21st April 1994 I received a phone call after business hours when I was working back late in the office.
 This call was to my unpublished direct number.

 “The young man on the other end asked for me by name.
 When I had confirmed I was the named person, he stated that he and his two friends had gained internal access to Telstra’s records, internal emails, memos, faxes, etc. He stated that he did not like what they had uncovered.
 He suggested that I should talk to Frank Blount directly.
-He offered to give me his direct lines in the his [sic] Melbourne and Sydney offices …
+He offered to give me his direct lines in the his Melbourne and Sydney offices …

 “The caller tried to stress that it was Telstra’s conduct towards me and the other COT members that they were trying to bring to our attention.